Aircloak/aircloak/air/docs/content/sql/best-practises.md

 ## Grouping values

-The problem shown above of there needing to be enough distinct users with a given set of column values gets exasperated when one of the columns contains values that are prone to have a large spread like integer values, or that are likely to be unique like floating point values or high resolution date and time values.
+The problem shown above of there needing to be enough distinct users with a given set of column values gets exacerbated when one of the columns contains values that are prone to have a large spread like integer values, or that are likely to be unique like floating point values or high resolution date and time values.

 As an analyst you have more knowledge about what your desired outcome is than Aircloak Insights does.